The Human Truth Foundation

 q=188.

-Nigeria comes 54th in the world in terms of its responsibility towards the environment.
+Nigeria ranks 54th in the world in terms of its responsibility towards the environment.
 This rank is calculated from 7 data sets.
-Nigeria comes in the best 20 in annual meat consumption per person35.
-It does better than average when it comes to how quickly it ratified the 1993 Convention on Biological Diversity.
-When it comes to most other metrics, Nigeria does not do well.
-It does worse than average in its score on the Green Future Index36 (still good for Africa), energy to GDP efficiency37, its environmental performance38 (still high for Africa) and in the rate of rational beliefs on the environment in the population39.
-And finally, it is second-from-the-bottom in its forested percent change 1990-201540.
+Nigeria comes in the best 20 in reducing annual meat consumption per person36.
+It does better than average for how quickly it ratified the 1993 Convention on Biological Diversity.
+But unfortunately Nigeria gets most other things wrong.
+It does worse than average for its score on the Green Future Index37 (still good for Africa), energy to GDP efficiency38, its environmental performance39 (still good for Africa), the rate of rational beliefs on the environment in the population40 and in its forested percent change 2000-202041.

 Higher is better